The Company

 After more than 50 years serving luthiers worldwide, Siminoff Banjo and Mandolin Parts closed its doors in 2015 to allow Roger and team to devote full-time attention to the growth and development of Straight Up Strings.

 Straight Up Strings are made in the U.S.A.
-The Company is located in Atascadero - the heart of California's Central Coast area.
+The Company is located in Atascadero, California - in the heart of California's Central Coast area.

 The leadership

-Roger Siminoff heads up the design and development of the company's compensated musical string line.
+Roger Siminoff heads up the design and development of the company's line of compensated musical strings.

 Rosemary Siminoff oversees the financial, business, inventory, and order-processing end of Straight Up Strings, and supports the company's marketing efforts.